FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/snapshot-manager/rpc_replace-config-with-snapshot/readme.md

 # RPC replace-config-with-snapshot

-The RPC replaces the nodes in UniConfig topology in the CONFIG datastore with selected nodes from specified snapshot.
-The RPC input contains the name of the snapshot topology and the target nodes which should replace the UniConfig nodes in the CONFIG datastore.
-Output of the RPC describes the result of the operation and matches all input nodes.
-You cannot call an RPC with empty target-nodes.
-If one node failed for any reason, RPC will be fail entirely.
+This RPC replaces nodes in the UniConfig topology of the `Configuration` datastore with selected nodes from a specified snapshot.

+RPC input contains the name of the snapshot topology and target nodes that should replace UniConfig nodes in the `Configuration` datastore.
+RPC output describes the result of the operation and matches all input nodes.

+This RPC cannot be called with an empty `target-nodes` list.
+If a node fails for any reason, the entire RPC fails.

 ![RPC replace-config-with-snapshot](RPC_replace-config-with-snapshot-RPC_replace_config_with_snapshot.svg)

-## RPC Examples
+## Examples

-### Successful Example
+### Successful example

-RPC input contains the name of the snapshot topology which should replace nodes from UniConfig topology in the CONFIG datastore and list of nodes from that snapshot.
+RPC input contains the name of the snapshot topology that should replace nodes in the UniConfig topology of the `Configuration` datastore, as well as a list of nodes from that snapshot.
 RPC output contains the result of the operation.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/snapshot-manager:replace-config-with-snapshot' \